mgharvey/genomics_workshop/README.md

 #### 12. Run Velvet to "de novo" assemble our reads into contigs for both samples
     phyluce_assembly_assemblo_velvet --conf velvet.conf --output 3_velvet-output --clean --cores 4 --kmer 67

 WE NOW HAVE DE NOVO ASSEMBLIES!
 Open the contigs.fa files in 3_velvet-output and check them out.

 #### 13. Match our de novo contigs to the loci we targeted in our laboratory hybridization and enrichment - the scripts we use for this step and the next one are in the Github directory and are modified from Sonal Singhal's excellent SqCL pipeline (https://github.com/singhal/SqCL).
     python match_contigs_to_probes_mod.py --blat /usr/local/bin/blat --sample Xiphorhynchus_obsoletus_AMNH12343 --dir ~/Desktop/genomics_workshop --evalue 1e-30 --db uce-and-exon-probes.fasta --outdir ./4_match-contigs-to-probes/
     python match_contigs_to_probes_mod.py --blat /usr/local/bin/blat --sample Xiphorhynchus_obsoletus_LSUMNS35642 --dir ~/Desktop/genomics_workshop --evalue 1e-30 --db uce-and-exon-probes.fasta --outdir ./4_match-contigs-to-probes/
 SqCL matches contigs to our reference loci using blat.
-We may have to install blat if it's not installed already.
-Blat executables are available at: http://hgdownload.soe.ucsc.edu/admin/exe/
+You may have to download blat if you don't already have it.
+Blat executables are available at: http://hgdownload.soe.ucsc.edu/admin/exe/.
+Then you must specify the location of the blat executable after the --blat flag as I did above.

 #### 14. Output a pseudo-reference genome containing the best sequence between our two samples for each locus
     python make_PRG_mod.py --lineage l1 --file sample_map_for_SqCL.csv --dir ~/Desktop/genomics_workshop --adir ~/Desktop/genomics_workshop/3_velvet-output/contigs --mdir ~/Desktop/genomics_workshop/4_match-contigs-to-probes --keep easy_recip_match --outdir ~/Desktop/genomics_workshop/4_match-contigs-to-probes
+If all we cared about was the consensus sequence for each individual, we could stop here!
+Since we want to call all variants and genotype each individual, we need to keep going!

 #### 15. Assign a reference sequence for bwa to use
     bwa index -a is ./4_match-contigs-to-probes/l1.fasta